cysaad/project2/README.md

 ## Prerequisites
 - Python 3.6 or above
-- Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn
+- Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, streamlit

 ## Installation
 To set up the project environment, run the following command to install the required packages: